 I’ve also stopped drinking coffee and alcohol on the trail, which can interfere with your sleep cycle.
 I used to bring that stuff along, but I’ve since decided that I don’t want anything to alter my experience of the outdoors.

 I also have some rituals that I observe before I go to sleep that help ease the anxiety of sleeping in an unfamiliar place.
-First, I change into Capilene 1 long underwear (top and bottom) before getting into my sleeping bag.
+First, I change long underwear (top and bottom) before getting into my sleeping bag.
 I do this to keep my bag clean, but putting on this layer helps triggers the pajama memory from my childhood.

 Next, I make sure all of my gear is organized in the same way every night so that I can find things if I wake up without getting disoriented.
 My glasses go into shoes near my head, along with an led light.
 All of my other loose gear is stuffed into my pack and placed alongside my hips.
 And of course, my bear bag is hung with all of my nibbles safely tucked away in it.
 I have a slightly different ritual when I’m camping in a hammock, but it’s also a well-defined system.